walkai-org/docs/docs/en/docs/nos/configuration.md

 ## Available MIG geometries

-The GPU Partitioner determines the most proper partitioning plan to apply by considering the possible MIG geometries allowed each of the GPU models present in the cluster.
+The GPU Partitioner determines the most proper partitioning plan to apply by considering the possible MIG geometries allowed for each of the GPU models present in the cluster.

 You can set the MIG geometries supported by each GPU model by editing the `gpuPartitioner.knownMigGeometries` value of the [installation chart](helm-charts-README.md).